Omero Mumba

+Life and career

 Mumba was born in Dublin, Ireland, to Peter Mumba, a Zambian aircraft engineer and Barbara, who is Irish; his sister, Samantha Mumba, is an actress and singer.
-He features on the song "The Boy", released on her first album Gotta Tell You.
-In 2002, aged 13, he signed a recording contract with Polydor Records and released his own single "Lil' Big Man".
-It peaked at number 42 in the UK Singles Chart and number 16 in the Irish Singles Chart.

-After appearing in a 1995 episode of the television series, The Governor, Mumba was cast opposite his sister, Samantha, in the 2002 film version of H.G.
-Wells' The Time Machine.
-He played Kalen, the brother of his sister's character.
-In 2009, he had a minor role in the Irish film 3 Crosses.
+After appearing in a 1995 episode of the television series, The Governor, Mumba was cast opposite his sister, Samantha, in the 2002 film version of H. G. Wells' The Time Machine.
+The film was a co-production of DreamWorks and Warner Bros.
+He played Kalen.

 In 2010, Mumba wrote and directed the music video 'Stay in the Middle' for Bruneian singer Hill Zaini, which was produced by Generator Entertainment and Sensible Music Group.
-The video includes a cameo appearance by Mariah Carey It was filmed in Notting Hill, London, shot on Super 16mm with anamorphic lenses.
+The video includes a cameo appearance by Mariah Carey.
+It was filmed in Notting Hill, London, shot on Super 16mm.
 Ed Wild served as the cinematographer.
 The video was the recipient of a 2010 AVIMA (Asia Pacific Voice Independent Music Award) for "Most Mind-Blowing Music Video" where it came in third place.